open/close all folders

 - The Matrix Revolutions had a variation on this with the humans' mecha, which would load ammunition ("knuckle-up") by lifting the guns behind them and magnetically attaching the chains.
 The ammo was loaded in a manner similar to an ammunition backpack.

-- Several weapons from Warhammer 40000 are linked to a backpack, such as Imperial Guard hellguns, and various Space Marine weapons (heavy bolters, meltaguns).
+- Several weapons from are linked to a backpack, such as Imperial Guard hellguns, Ork deffgunz, and various Space Marine weapons (heavy bolters, meltaguns, plasma cannons).
 Space Marine missile launchers are not linked to the backpack, but in some cases it contains a reloading mechanism.
 Strangely enough, the massive Terminator assault cannon, a Gatling Good weapon so huge only the Terminators can carry them and fires even faster than the heavy bolter, doesn't need one.

 - The PGMP/FGMP (Plasma/Fusion Gun, Man Portable) and laser carbine/rifle had backpack power packs.